subelsky/html5tutorial/README.markdown

 2. Also in `index.html`, increase the width and height of your canvas to the maximum comfortable size for your display.

+3. Instead of initialize your player's x and white coordinates to zero, set them to random values within the bounds of your canvas, using something like:

+    Math.round(Math.random(800) * 1000)

+**Be sure to round these numbers**.
+At least in Chrome, floating point values used for canvas drawing can cause a big performance hit.

 # EXERCISE 8
 ## Web Sockets

+1. Let's connect to a websocket server in order to exchange information